digitoimistodude/macos-lemp-setup/README.md

+# macOS LEMP: A proper way to locally develop WordPress

+Interested in similar approach on Windows?
+Read: [Setting up a local server on Windows 10 for WordPress theme development (or any web development for that matter)](https://rolle.design/local-server-on-windows-10-for-wordpress-theme-development).

 ## Install local LEMP for macOS

-For *Front End development*, a full Vagrant box is not always needed.
-If you have a new Macbook Pro, you can install local LEMP (Linux, nginx, MariaDB and PHP) with this single liner below.
+For *Front End development*, a full Vagrant box, docker container per site or Local by Flywheel is not really needed.
+If you have a Macbook Pro, you can install local LEMP (Linux, nginx, MariaDB and PHP) with this single liner below.

-Don't just run the oneliner in blind, please see [installation steps](#installation) first.
+Don't just run the oneliner in blind, please see [installation steps](#installation) instructions first.

 ```` bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/digitoimistodude/macos-lemp-setup/master/install.sh)"